ApurvaBhargava/AbstractArgumentationFrameworks/README.md

   - In the probabilistic set up, check if there's no defender or if the strongest defender is weaker than the attacker (lower probability).

 - Grounded Extension
-  - The minimal admissible set is computed as the grounded extension.
+  - The minimal admissible set is the grounded extension.

 ## Dataset